itsliamegan/caribou/README.md

 test the components of your system in isolation from one another, ensuring that messages are passed correctly.

-Right now, Caribou doesn't provide any built-ins for spies, but that might change in the future.
+Right now, Contend doesn't provide any built-ins for spies, but that might change in the future.

 ### Stubs